Compare base fares from $1.35 • Per-mile rates from $1.10 • Updated 2026

 Lyft

 How much does an Uber or Lyft cost in Nashville, TN?
-UberX base fares in Nashville start at $1.50 plus $1.20/mile and $0.22/minute.
-Lyft starts at $1.40 plus $1.15/mile and $0.20/minute.
-Standard taxi fares begin at $2.50 with $2.20/mile.
+UberX base fares in Nashville start at $1.42 plus $1.15/mile and $0.22/minute.
+Lyft starts at $1.35 plus $1.10/mile and $0.20/minute.
+Standard taxi fares begin at $2.35 with $2.10/mile.
 Based on current rate cards, Lyft offers the lowest base fare in Nashville.
-Actual prices vary with distance, time of day, and surge demand.
-Compare all options below to find the cheapest ride for your specific route.
+Treat these as planning numbers: distance, traffic, and surge all move the final price.
+The breakdown below shows every service tier side by side.

 | Service | Base Fare | Per Mile | Per Min | Booking Fee | Minimum |